cbor-wg/cddl/draft-ietf-cbor-cddl.md

-*   outside strings, whitespace (spaces, newlines, and comments) is used to separate syntactic elements for readability (and to separate identifiers or numbers that follow each other); it is otherwise completely optional.
+*   outside strings, whitespace (spaces, newlines, and comments) is used to separate syntactic elements for readability (and to separate identifiers, range operators, or numbers that follow each other); it is otherwise completely optional.

 *   Hexadecimal numbers are preceded by '0x' (without quotes, lower case